 The Times acknowledges that other presidents — like Nixon, Reagan, and Bush — also caused harm, but the op-ed states that Trump “has outstripped decades of presidential wrongdoing in a single term.”
 Alongside the editorial is a whole section devoted to essays and evidence pointing to Trump’s negligence with public health during the coronavirus pandemic, his celebrations of violence, his lack of action on climate change, and more.

-In response to this, angered Republicans online have invoked the president's favorite phrase: "The Failing New York Times" and called it biased.
+In response to this, angered Republicans online have invoked the president's favourite phrase: "The Failing New York Times" and called it biased.
 Other reactions online have run the gamut from shock at such a definitive push against Trump, to calls of hypocrisy that reference the paper’s constant coverage of Hillary Clinton’s e-mail scandal.

 “I reaalllllly want the NYT editorial board to call out the news side for their contributions to making this presidency happen,” tweeted activist and writer Chanda Prescot-Weinstein.
 Though many are dissatisfied given the newspaper's previous coverage, a former candidate for Congress, Kyle Tisdel, tweeted praise for the piece, saying, "Many of us have grown numb to the daily onslaught of lies, corruption and outrageousness.
 This article can serve as a reminder.
 Vote.
-But lets also do what we can to motivate our family, friends, and neighbors to reclaim our nation from this demagoguery."
+But let's also do what we can to motivate our family, friends, and neighbours to reclaim our nation from this demagoguery."

-Though Trump will surely fight back against the op-ed's statement that he’s a “racist demagogue” and call it all fake news, Trump is not the audience whose attention the editors are aiming to clinch: This was clearly written for the millions of people who might still make a difference — a hope that journalism still has sway over voters who can save the country, and a reminder that damage can still be undone.
+Though Trump will surely fight back against the op-ed's statement that he’s a “racist demagogue” and call it all fake news, Trump is not the audience whose attention the editors are aiming to clinch: This was clearly written for the millions of people who might still make a difference — a hope that journalism still has sway over voters who can save the US, and a reminder that damage can still be undone.